 1701 – Collins Barracks, Arbour Hill, Dublin

-The central square is a magnificent space, one of the truly awe-inspiring spaces in the city, surrounded by the large blocks of the barracks.
+Some of the blocks were demolished in the 19th century.
+Of the remaining buildings, the central square, formerly known as Palatine Square, is a magnificent space, one of the truly awe-inspiring spaces in the city, surrounded by the large blocks of the barracks.
 In recent years the blocks have had linking buildings by Gilroy McMahon inserted to complete the square.
 Two sides of the square have arcaded colonnades.

 Described in 1837, “The largest and oldest are the Royal Barracks, situated on an eminence overlooking the Liffey, between the city and the principal gate of the Phoenix Park: the chief entrances are by two gates from Barrack-street.
 They are adapted for 10 field officers, 83 officers, 2003 non-commissioned officers and privates, and 460 horses, with an hospital for 240 patients.
 The buildings are divided into five squares, under the designation of royal, palatine, cavalry, stable, and clock squares.
 The barracks in South Great George’s-street are adapted for 17 officers of infantry and 324 privates.”